acp29/Elmasri_GRIN2A/README.md

 # Elmasri_GRIN2A
-Data and code for Elmasri et al. (202X)
+Data and code for Elmasri et al. (2022) Communications Biology

 ## Table of contents